haoxins/haoxins.github.io/archived/2021-kubernetes-in-action-2nd-1.md

   terminated later, the pod's init containers are not re-executed.

+* When all *init containers* are successfully completed, the pod's regular containers are all created in parallel.

 ## Mounting storage volumes into the Pod's containers

 ## Persisting application data with PersistentVolumes